Article 370: Past, Present and future everything you need to know

 All of us are aware of the fact that there are many articles in the Indian constitution that has direct implication in the laws of our country.
 Article 370 is one of them.
 As per article 370 of the constitution of India the state of Jammu and Kashmir is given some special power.
 The state has been granted temporary autonomous status.
 The reason why this article had come into existence was the accession of Kashmir to the Indian sub-continent after independence.

 If we dig into a bit of history we will see that Kashmir was a state with a Muslim majority.
 The result is that the Muslim population of Kashmir felt insecure.
 They felt afraid that they might lose their identity amidst a Hindu nation.
 Moreover, there was a lot of pressure from the radical Muslim groups to give special autonomy to the state of Jammu and Kashmir.
 So immediately after independence, the Indian government bestowed a temporary autonomous status to the state of Jammu and Kashmir.
 However, since its inception, the Article has gone through several changes.

 The Provisions of Article 370

-- The Central Government needs approval from the State Government of Jammu and Kashmir on all matters of law apart from defence, Finance and Communication, and Foreign Affairs.
+- The Central Government needs approval from the State Government of Jammu and Kashmir on all matters of law apart from defense, Finance and Communication, and Foreign Affairs.

 - The Indian Government does not have the power to declare Financial Emergency in the state.
 In fact, an emergency can only be declared in Jammu and Kashmir on grounds of internal disturbance and instances of danger from a foreign enemy.